Contributing

 Work on the branch to apply the changes.

 Commit the changes.
-If any dependency are modified, please dont forget to also commit the poetry.lock file.
+If any dependency are modified, please dont forget to also commit the uv.lock file.

 Push the changes.